 Mac users typically have a basic backup structure using a good, native tool called “Time Machine”.
-But there are a few thoughts we want you to consider in order to make your backups more efficient and available anytime, anywhere.
-You will find the TOP-5 tips that can help you build a proper Mac backup infrastructure for personal or business needs.Continue reading →
+But there are a few thoughts on how to backup Mac that we want you to consider in order to make your backups more efficient and available anytime, anywhere for both personal or business needs.Continue reading →

 We are constantly working on Mac version of CloudBerry Backup and the new version 1.8 is now ready to download!
 There are some GUI and under-the-hood improvements, alongside with support of S3 compatible cloud storage, Amazon S3 Transfer Acceleration and Amazon S3 China region.
 We have also included the option to prevent Mac from sleep mode while backup is in progress.Continue reading →